 It seems like sugar-bashing is all the rage lately.
 Sugar-less diets and detoxes are everywhere, but I want to tell you something: Sugar isn’t evil.
-And trying to quit it 100% by using willpower can be super stressful.
+And trying to quit it 100% by using willpower can be super stressful and isn’t necessary.

-Having said that, we have to look deeper at sugar and its effects on our bodies.
+Having said that, let’s look deeper at sugar and its effects on our bodies.

-Absolutely too much of any kind of sugar, natural or not, is not good for our health.
+Consuming excessive sugar, natural or not, is not good for your health.
 Yet we have a taste bud for sweet so we were designed for sweet things.
-What happens, though, is that we humans tend to eat far too much sugar or poor quality sweets.
-What it boils down to is that it’s the dose that makes the poison.
+What happens, though, is that we humans tend to eat far too much sugar.
+What it boils down to is that how much matters.

-The American Heart Association recommends 32 g or less for men, and 24 g or less for women.
-If you look at coconut water (something that depending on the brand can be quite healthy), you’ll see that one tall can contain 24 g of sugar!
+The American Heart Association recommends 32 g or less for men, and 24 g or less for women of added sugars.
+If you look at coconut water (something that depending on the brand can be quite healthy), you’ll see that one tall can contain 24 g of added sugar!
 If you were to drink that entire can, you’d have your daily allotment of sugar gone already.
-Sugar can be sneaky so it’s best we’re informed.
+Sugar can be sneaky so it is best that you’re informed.

 Instead of white-knuckling it to quit sugar, these are my favorite tips to have a better relationship with sweet.

-- Balance your blood sugar to help prevent physical sugar cravings by building Campfire Meals.
+- Build Campfire Meals to balance your blood sugar levels to help prevent physical sugar cravings

 - Avoid artificial sugars.
-These artificial sweeteners can actually cause you to crave real sugar and can cause a cascade of negative metabolic effects in your body.
+These artificial sweeteners can actually cause you to crave even more sugar and can cause a cascade of negative metabolic effects in your body.

 Want to go deeper in exploring your cravings?
-Grab my free 5 page CURB YOUR CRAVINGS Tip Sheet here.
+Grab my free 5 page CURB YOUR CRAVINGS CONSCIOUSLY Tip Sheet.